pachyderm/pachyderm/doc/how-tos/removing_data_from_pachyderm.md

 - Deletes the commit metadata.
-- Changes HEADs of all the branches that had the bad commit as their HEAD to the bad commit parent.
+- Changes HEADs of all the branches that had the bad commit as their HEAD to the bad commit's parent.
 If the bad commit does not have a parent, Pachyderm sets the branch's HEAD to `nil`.
 - If the bad commit has children, sets their parents to the deleted commit parent.
 If the deleted commit does not have a parent, then the